Running Effective Meetings

 With the end result clearly defined, you can then plan the contents of the meeting, and determine who needs to be present.

 Time is a precious resource, and no one wants their time wasted.
 With the amount of time we all spend in meetings, you owe it to yourself and your team to streamline the meeting as much as possible.
-What's more, time wasted in a meeting is time wasted for everybody attending.
-For example, if a critical person is 15 minutes late in an eight person meeting, that person has cost the organization two hours of lost activity.

 Starting with your meeting objective, everything that happens in the meeting itself should further that objective.
 If it doesn't, it's superfluous and should not be included.

-To ensure you cover only what needs to be covered and you stick to relevant activities, you need to create an agenda.
+To ensure that you cover only what needs to be covered and that you stick to relevant activities, you need to create an agenda.
 The agenda is what you will refer to in order to keep the meeting running on target and on time.

 To prepare an agenda, consider the following factors: